 After arriving in Sapa we were met by a representative from our Sapa Vietnam tours company who scheduled our ride to the train station that evening.

 We would be returning to Hanoi by train to spend the night there.
-After staying a couple days in Hanoi we would be traveling to Halong Bay.
-The train ride to Hanoi would conclude our Sapa Vietnam Trekking adventure.
+From Hanoi, we would travel Halong Bay and after a 2 day private cruise we would then travel to Ta Cu Mountain in SE Vietnam.
+The train ride to Hanoi would conclude our excellent Sapa Vietnam Trekking adventure.